 - Optimising your processes

 There are countless systems and tools to help you do these things, and all of them work.
-Or rather that should be, all of them work sometimes.
+Or, at least, all of them work sometimes.

 If you've tried increasing your productivity using any of the above, you probably found that you got an initial boost but then slipped back into your usual habits.
 This can lead you to the conclusion that you are the problem, rather than the system (after all, the system worked while you stuck to it).

-But usually it's neither you nor the system that's the problem, it's just that you are using the wrong tool at the wrong time.
+But usually it's neither you nor the system that's the problem, it's just that you're using the wrong tool at the wrong time.

 The language of productivity